Victoran0/chat-pal/README.md

 ## What is Chat Pal?

 Chat Pal: Enjoy fluid, voice-driven conversations with an AI companion.
 Ask questions, explore topics, and receive spoken answers in real-time, creating a dynamic and engaging conversational experience.
-This speech-to-speech AI assistant offers a user-friendly way to interact with AI, making information and assistance accessible through simple voice commands.
+This speech-to-speech AI assistant offers a user-friendly way to interact with AI enhanced with the Langgraph MemorySaver, making information and assistance accessible through simple voice commands.

 ## Quickstart